-To support QoS aware NR PC5 power efficiency for pedestrian UEs, the following issues need to be studied:
+To support NR PC5 power efficiency for pedestrian UEs, the following issues need to be studied:

-- Whether and how NR PC5 DRX and other mechanisms can be applied to V2X operation for pedestrian UEs in the 5GS, e.g. study any impact on V2X layer, 5GC by considering:
+- Whether and how NR PC5 DRX or other mechanisms can be applied to V2X operation for pedestrian UEs in the 5GS, e.g. study any impact on V2X layer, 5GC by considering:

 - whether and how 5GC can authorize the usage of the DRX mechanism and provision the required information to enable the DRX for the pedestrian UE.